The Ultimate Guide to Observing the Meteor Showers

 Although there are over 20 established meteor showers that occur each year, here is a list of 10 of the more popular named meteor showers:

-As the name suggest, the Southern Delta Aquarids is best visible from the Southern Hemisphere.
-This meteor shower will be active from July 12 to August 23, 2021 and peaks on the night of July 28 and morning of July 29, 2021 with 15 to 20 meteors per hour.
-On peak night, the moon will be in a waning gibbous phase.
-Parent comet is 96P/Machholz
+As the name suggests, the Southern Delta Aquarids is best visible from the Southern Hemisphere.
+This meteor shower will be active from July 12 to August 23, 2022, and peaks on the night of July 28 and the morning of July 29, 2022, with 15 to 20 meteors per hour.
+On peak night, the Moon will be in a New Moon phase, making this an excellent year to view the shower.
+Its parent comet is thought to be 96P/Machholz.

-The Draconids, also known as the Giacobinids, will be active between October 6 and 10, 2021 and peaks on the night of October 7.
-It is an unusual meteor shower because the best viewing takes place in the early evening rather than after midnight like most other meteor showers.
-Although the Draconids is considered a minor meteor shower, producing roughly 10 meteors per hour, it is capable of producing an intense meteor storm.
-This was the case back in 1933 and 1946 when more than 5,000 meteors per hour were seen by lucky observers.
-This year the peak will fall just past new moon which could make for an even better show with the moonlight out of the way.
-Look for the radiant to appear near the constellation Draco the Dragon.
+The Draconids, also known as the Giacobinids, will be active between October 6 and 10, 2022, and peaks on the night of October 8 and 9, 2022.
+It is an unusual meteor shower because the best viewing takes place in the early evening rather than after midnight, like most other meteor showers.
+Although the Draconids is considered a minor meteor shower, producing roughly ten meteors per hour, it can produce an intense meteor storm.
+This was the case back in 1933 and 1946 when lucky observers saw more than 5,000 meteors per hour.
+This year the peak will occur near the Full Moon; the intense moonlight will block all but the brightest meteors.
+The radiant will appear near the constellation Draco the Dragon.
 The Draconids parent comet is 21P/Giacobini-Zinner.

-The Leonids is an average meteor shower that arrives between November 6 and November 30, 2021 and produces up to 15 meteors per hour at its peak.
-However, what is truly unique about this meteor shower is that it has a cyclonic peak (dramatic outbursts) which takes place about every 33 years.
+The Leonids is an average meteor shower that arrives between November 6 and November 30, 2022, and produces up to 15 meteors per hour at its peak.
+However, what is unique about this meteor shower is its cyclonic peak (dramatic outbursts), occurring about every 33 years.
 During the cyclonic peak, thousands upon thousands of meteors can rain down.
-Perhaps its most famous outburst was the “Great Meteor Storm” that occurred in 1833 and another in 1966.
+Perhaps its most famous outburst was the “Great Meteor Storm” in 1833 and another in 1966.
 Because the Earth runs directly head-on into the debris field of Comet Tempel-Tuttle, Leonid meteors travel much faster than other storms (45 miles per second).
-A very bright waxing gibbous moon will be in the sky during its peak on the night of November 16 and morning of November 17, 2021 and will wash out all but this year’s brightest meteors.
+The Leonids will peak on the morning of November 17, 2022, but a bright waning crescent Moon (one day after third quarter) will wash out all but this year’s brightest meteors.
 Face towards the constellation Leo the Lion and look for its radiant point, although Leonid meteors can appear anywhere in the sky.

 The best way to experience a meteor shower is to head into a darker rural area far away from light pollution and just lay back and wait for the occasional burst of light.
 Having patience will pay off as you begin to see stars lose their “adhesiveness” and begin to fall and quickly become absorbed by the black sky.
-If you are lucky to be looking up at the right time, you might even see a bright, colorful fireball piercing the sky that will surely elicit loud cheers in unison from fellow meteor shower observers.
+Suppose you are lucky to be looking up at the right time.
+In that case, you might even see a bright, colorful fireball piercing the atmosphere that will surely elicit loud cheers in unison from fellow meteor shower observers.
 Nothing is more exciting than being with others who share the same passion and curiosity as you!
-Enjoy the show and remember that you have nothing to lose if you choose to wish upon a falling star or two.
+Enjoy the show, and remember that you have nothing to lose if you choose to wish upon a falling star or two.

 Other articles you might be interested in: Ultimate Guide to Observing the Universe